Impeachment Trial Recap: Hours Of Q&A But Still No Clarity On New Witnesses

 "It cannot be a corrupt motive if you have a mixed motive that partially involves the national interest," Dershowitz said.

-Democratic senators rejected that notion in questions that set the stage for lead impeachment manager Rep. Adam Schiff, D-Calif., to repeat his criticisms of Trump's broad claims of power under the Constitution.
+Democratic senators rejected that notion in questions that set the stage for Schiff to repeat his criticisms of Trump's broad claims of power under the Constitution.

 "What you see is a president who identifies the state as being himself," Schiff said.